 How to tell if company clothing is really sustainable

 To give you an idea of the T’riffic clothing line, I have added some photos with items from the collection.
 The jeans are from the Fair Wear line and the rest is from the T’riffic Circular line.
 We make all the tops from 100% recycled materials.
-The garments are fairly basic and can therefore be worn in different ways, casual with work shoes or for a smarter look with braces and dressy shoes.
-For companies, the tops can easily be personalized with logos either printed or embroidered on them.
+The garments are fairly basic, making them versatile enough to wear in different ways—casually with work shoes or dressed up with braces and formal footwear.
+Companies can easily personalize the tops by printing or embroidering their logos on them.

 You’ve been at this for a long time.
 How can people know for sure that companies adhere to the standard?